joeldbaptista/eel/README.md

 Declaration is done using the keywords `let` or `const`.
 By the declaring a variable as `const` we are imposing a read-only constraint.
 The use of a `const` variable as left-hand side in an assignment statement yields a compilation error.

-Declarations can be simple, where only the qualifier (`let` or `const`) and the name of the variable is used; or compose, where the qualifier, the name and an expression for assignment is used.
+Declarations can be simple, where only the qualifier (`let` or `const`) and the name of the variable is used; or composite, where the qualifier, the name and an expression for assignment is used.
 Examples;

 ```Javascript